scottfield/note/java/Effective-Java.md

       constructors cannot be subclassed
      - A second shortcoming of static factory methods is that they are hard for programmers to find.

+- consider a builder when faced with many constructor parameters

+  some alternative method:

+   - telescoping constructor

+      drawbacks:
+      - hard to read and write when there are many parameters
+   - java beans pattern

+      drawbacks:
+      - a JavaBean may be in an inconsistent state partway through its construction
+      - cannot make a immutable class

+- enforce the singleton property with a private constructor or an enum type
+- enforce noninstantiability with a private constructor
+- prefer dependency injection to hardwiring resources
+- avoid creating unnecessary objects